buda-base/owl-schema/lang-tags.md

 - `pi-Thai` for Pali written in Thai script
 - `pi-x-iast` (BDRC) for Pali written in [IAST](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration)
 - `pi-Khmr` for Pali written in Khmer script
-- `pi-x-khfemc` for Pali written in Khmer via khfemc romanization
+- `pi-x-kmfemc` for Pali written in Khmer via the FEMC romanization

 #### Sanskrit
 We also choose to keep the script tag for Sanskrit in Devanagari: